Improved Algorithms for Parity and Streett objectives: Introduction

-\emph{Game graphs.} The classical algorithm for one-pair Streett objectives repeatedly solves B\"uchi games such that the union of the winning sets of player~1 in the B\"uchi games is exactly the winning set for the one-pair Streett objective.
-Schewe~\cite{Schewe07} showed that an algorithm for parity games by Jurdzi\'nski~\cite{Jurdzinski00} can be used to compute small subsets of the winning set of player~1, called \emph{dominions}, and thereby improved the running time for general parity games.
-However his ideas do not improve the running time for one-pair Streett (aka {\em parity-3}) games.
-With this algorithm dominions of size $\domsize$ in B\"uchi games can be found in time $O(m \domsize)$.
-We extend this approach by using the hierarchical game graph decomposition technique to find small dominions quickly and call the $O(n^2)$ B\"uchi game algorithm of~\cite{CH12,CH14} for large dominions.
-This extension is possible as we are able to show that, rather surprisingly, it is sufficient to consider game graphs with $O(n \domsize)$ edges to detect dominions of size $\domsize$ (see Lemma~\ref{lemm:level}).
+\emph{Game graphs.} The classical algorithm for parity-3 objectives repeatedly solves Büchi games such that the union of the winning sets of player~2 in the Büchi games is exactly the winning set for the parity-3 objective.
+Schewe~\cite{Schewe17} showed with his Big-Step algorithm that the small progress measure algorithm for parity games by Jurdzi\'nski~\cite{Jurdzinski00} can be used to compute small subsets of the winning set of player~2, called \emph{dominions}, and thereby improved the running time for general parity games.
+However, the Big-Step algorithm does not improve the running time for parity-3 games.
+With Schewe's approach dominions with at most $\domsize$~vertices in Büchi games can be found in time $O(m \domsize)$.
+We extend this approach by using the hierarchical game graph decomposition technique to find small dominions quickly and call the $O(n^2)$ Büchi game algorithm of~\cite{ChatterjeeH14} for large dominions.
+This extension is possible as we are able to show that, rather surprisingly, it is sufficient to consider game graphs with $O(n \domsize)$ edges to detect dominions of size $\domsize$.
+Our approach extends to general parity games.